STEM Activities with Science Ambassadors

 For our future entomologists!
 This vast collection of insects contains the world’s largest moth.
 If requested, this activity can come complete with live visitors from the Dow AgroSciences’ insectary—our ever popular Madagascar Hissing Cockroaches.
 Students discover how insects are part of our ecosystem and why it’s important to study them in agricultural research.

 You can be the bee in this engaging activity!
-Students learn about the role bees play in pollination as they act out the scene of collecting pollen and taking it back to the hive (bee dance included).
+Students learn about the role different insects and animals play in pollination as they travel through a dichotomous key to become a pollinator that helps product one of the many food crops people enjoy.

 Is it magic?
 No—it’s science!
 Students use hands-on activities to make snow, the same kind used on Hollywood movie sets.
 Our Science Ambassadors also show off their magic tricks as they make water disappear.
 These demonstrations teach students about polymers and how they are used in real-life.